Wendy Richard: Later career

 Richard appeared regularly on the BBC Radio 4 programme Just a Minute from 1988 to 1994.
 She returned for the programme's television iteration in 1999 and for further appearances on radio in 2002 and 2003.

 In 2000, Richard was appointed Member of the Order of the British Empire (MBE) in the Queen's Birthday Honours.

-In late 2006, Richard was seen as a guest presenter on the BBC's City Hospital series and on 31 March 2007, she presented the documentary A Tribute to John Inman, for BBC2.
+In late 2006, Richard was seen as a guest presenter on the BBC's City Hospital series and on 31 March 2007, she presented the documentary A Tribute to John Inman, for BBC Two.

 In April 2007, Richard announced that she would be appearing in a new role for the first time since leaving EastEnders, in a new sitcom penned by David Croft called Here Comes The Queen.
 The project came about after she personally asked Croft to write something for her.
 Richard had commented: "The part is like an older version of Miss Brahms".
 A pilot episode was made, which was considered to be poor, and it was never transmitted.

 In September 2007, it was announced that Richard would appear in the second series of ITV1's sitcom Benidorm playing a "loud-mouthed, rude" character who used a wheelchair; her episode aired in April 2008.

 In January 2008, adverts for The Post Office featuring Richard (as a human cannonball) began to be shown.

 In February 2008, she landed the role of Mrs. Crump in the Agatha Christie's Marple episode "A Pocket Full of Rye" starring Julia McKenzie.
 This was her final role, airing after her death in 2009.

 Personal life

 Richard was married four times.
 Her first marriage was to a music publisher, Len Blach, in 1972, which lasted five months.
 For six years, she lived with advertising director Will Thorpe whom she married in 1980; she left him after 18 months of marriage.
-Her third marriage, to Paul Glorney, a carpet fitter, took place in Westminster, London, in 1990.
+She married for the third time, to Paul Glorney, a carpet fitter, in 1990.
 That marriage ended in divorce four years later.
 Richard later lived with John Burns, a painter and decorator 20 years her junior, in the Marylebone area of London.
 They lived together from 1996 and married on 10 October 2008 at a hotel in Mayfair.
 They remained together until her death four months later.
 She had no children.

 Richard was a supporter of the Conservative Party.
 She was particularly supportive of Margaret Thatcher and her policies.
 During her early years on EastEnders, scriptwriters gave Richard a script in which Pauline Fowler launched into a tirade against Thatcher, but Richard refused to perform it.